 What Is Security Window Film?

-Security window film is designed to strengthen glass and resist shattering.
-Its main purpose is to protect people and property by holding glass together when it’s broken—either by accident, natural disaster, or forced entry.
+When comparing privacy window film vs security window film, security window film is designed to strengthen glass and resist shattering.
+Its main purpose is to protect people and property by holding glass together when it’s broken, either by accident, natural disaster, or forced entry.

 Key Features: